JohnL4/johnl4.github.io/_posts/2015-06-15-Project-Ideas.markdown

     ([http://www.diku.dk/~torbenm/Planet/](http://www.diku.dk/~torbenm/Planet/)) truncates elevation data at some max, which makes coloring desert world elevations problematic (since they start with a positive elevation bias, and wind up with a lot of max-elevation values))
-* Hakyll, source = org-mode, dest = differential upload to Amazon S3.
+* Hakyll, source = org-mode or TWiki markup, dest = differential upload to Amazon S3.